 Major depression is one of the most common mental health disorders in the world, so it’s likely someone you know or love has been affected.
-Knowing how to talk to someone living with depression can be a great way to support them.
+As of

 While reaching out to someone with depression can’t cure them, social support can remind them they’re not alone.
 This can be hard to believe when depressed, but can also be incredibly helpful in a crisis.